Feeding HYPP Horses

 • Management: HYPP horses should be turned out as much as possible and/or placed on a regular exercise program.

-Hello Patricia, Thanks for the question!
-Our lowest potassium feeds that we recommend for HYPP horses is XTN or Vitality Ultra.
+1. Hello Patricia, Thanks for the question!
+Our lowest potassium feed that we recommend for HYPP horses is ProForce XTN.
 XTN is 12% fat and high in calories.
-Vitality Ultra is 10% fat and high in calories.

 Keep in mind as well that it will also depend on type of hay you are feeding and percent potassium in hay.